 The Next Steps

-In the past few years, we've annotated a vocabulary list with proverbs, poetry and prose.
-We've trained a translator from 14,494 pairs of translated sentences.
+Over the past few years, we annotated a vocabulary list with proverbs, poetry and prose.
+We trained a translation model to translate between Sicilian, English and Italian.
 And now we have a small online dictionary for the 21st century.

 But it's a small dictionary, not a big one.